 We need to make a living with the knives so we can focus on our passion, our fancy swords, in the hope someday some Lord may pass by and buy one.

 A normal person may not enjoy making the knives as much, but would also understand making the knives gives him the freedom and resources to make the swords.
 If he refused to make knives because he refused to sully his gift by making mundane objects, we would think him silly.
-His family would hate him, he would be a dreamer, a loafer, an impractical idealist.
+His family would hate him, he would be a dreamer, a loafer, an impractical idealist; surrounded by impractical swords that nobody can afford.

-In the contemporary cult of passion, however, we support this kind of single minded if misplaced belief in creative success.
-We like stories where a “blacksmith” lives in poverty for 5 years, even though he could make a good living, to make that fancy sword – even if he died without anybody appreciating it, because the making of that sword was holy and special and his “true purpose.”
+In the contemporary cult of passion, however, we support this kind of single-minded if misplaced belief in creative success.
+We like stories where a “blacksmith” lives in poverty for 5 years, even though he could make a good living, to make that one fancy sword – even if he died without anybody appreciating it, because the making of that sword was holy and special and his “true purpose” – his reverent production.

 It’s a romantic idea.
 If it makes you happy to believe the world works that way, and the universe cringes when you do anything practical or mundane, then I can understand the refusal to entertain alternative paradigms of reality.